JanuaryLynn/data-pollution/README.md

 This project aims to simulate the spread of data pollution on social media platforms, particularly caused by AI-generated content (such as synthetic text).
 It evaluates the effectiveness of different governance strategies, including legal interventions and platform self-regulation.
 The experiment uses Agent-Based Modeling (ABM) and is implemented through the NetLogo platform, enabling simulation, data export, and subsequent visualization.

 ## 📁 Project Structure

-- `netlogo experiment/`
-  Contains NetLogo experiment models (`.nlogo`) and simulation configuration files.

-- `experiment data/`
-  Stores all experiment data, including raw data exported from NetLogo's built-in BehaviorSpace tool and processed Excel files.
-Data is organized by experimental group.

-- `visual analysis/`
-  Diagrams and figures generated from the visualization scripts, useful for academic presentation or publication.
-And python scripts used for data visualization, mainly using `matplotlib` and `pandas`.

 - `README.md`
   This documentation file.

 - `License.md`
   Copyright statement.

 ## 💻 How to Run the Simulation